Akumatey97/Twitter-airline-sentiment-nlp/README.md

 | TF–IDF + Linear SVM                  | 0.77     | 0.70     |
 | DistilBERT (fine‑tuned)              | 0.84     | 0.79     |

+DistilBERT’s higher macro F1 means it misses fewer neutral and positive tweets, which is important if an airline wants to capture both complaints and genuine praise.

 ## Predicting sentiment for example tweets
+These examples show what a real airline tweet looks like and how the model would classify it in production.
 To make the model’s behavior easy to understand, I tested it on a few realistic airline tweets.
 For each tweet, the fine‑tuned DistilBERT model predicts one of three classes: negative, neutral, or positive.